Phaseant/VK_Bot/README.md

 - Custom keyboard

-- Really funny joke
+- Two variants for each menu element

+- Cool jokes

 - Two songs in Russian and English

-- My beloved poem
+- My beloved poems

-- Cool gopher image
+- Cool gopher and Sponge Bob images